dishaRX/RxMobile-Dummy-myntra-node_gql/README.md

  - We have added the Add product brand API to Add new Brands of products in the react-myntra-dummy web and app.
 - get all product brands API
  - We have added the get all product brands API to get all brands of products in the react-myntra-dummy web and app.
+- get all product brands created by user API
+ - We have added the get all product brands created by user API to get all brands of products which is created by logged in user in the react-myntra-dummy web and app.

 # Tech components